opendatacube/odc-tools/README.md

 ---------

 1. `s3-find` list S3 bucket with wildcard
-2. `s3-yaml-to-json` fetch yaml documents from S3 and print each one as single json line
+2. `s3-to-tar` fetch documents from S3 and dump them to tar archive
-3. `dc-index-from-json` read one json document per line and add to datacube
+3. `dc-index-from-tar` read yaml documents from tar archive and add them to datacube

 Example: